 About Our Farm

 Our farm is nestled on a fertile ridge top in Anderson County, near Norris Tennessee.
 We have been in operation since 1970.
 Over the years we have had quail, cattle, hogs, and a variety of produce.
-Currently we only grow fruits and vegetables.
-We have been selling produce to farmers markets and restaurants in the Knoxville area since 1999, and have operated a CSA and u-pick berries in the past.
+Currently we only grow fruit.
+We have been selling produce to farmers markets and restaurants in the Knoxville area since 1999, and in past years have operated a CSA and u-pick berries.
 Our motto is quality and taste first.
-Our entire organization is graded to this end, from our seed selection, to our soil maintenance, to how fresh we can deliver the produce.
-Except for its size, it's the same family garden and orchard we've always had.
+Our entire organization is graded to this end, from our plant selection, to our soil maintenance, to how fresh we can deliver the produce.
+Except for its size, it's the same family orchard we've always had.
 We take pride in saying that it's "home grown"!

 Mountain Meadows Farm believes in maintaining a healthy eco-system.
 Our farm uses a system called Integrated Pest Management.
 IPM is an ecosystem-based strategy that focuses on long-term prevention of pests or their damage through a combination of techniques such as biological control, habitat manipulation, modification of cultural practices, and use of resistant varieties.
-We plant non-GMO seed and seek disease resistant varieties of fruit and vegetables to grow.
-We work hard to enrich and build our soil to feed our plants naturally by planting cover crops, "green manure".
-We believe in working with the land by rotating crops to help manage pests.
-We use bio-degradable or organic spray when necessary, to maintain the wide array of fruits and vegetables for our customers.
+We plant non-GMO plants and seek disease resistant varieties of fruit to grow.
+We work hard to enrich and build our soil to feed our trees and berries.
+We use bio-degradable or organic spray when necessary, to maintain the wide array of fruit for our customers.
 We use drip irrigation to minimize soil erosion, mold problems, and water use.
 Our soil is rich in humus and micro-nutrients, and has the earth worms to prove it.
-This provides you with the healthiest, best tasting produce.
+This provides you with the healthiest, best tasting fruit.